mbeps/ms-entra-oauth-nextjs-springboot-backend/README.md

 - `refresh-token-expiration`: Lifespan of refresh tokens in milliseconds (default: 604800000 = 7 days)

 `frontend`:
-- `url`: The URL of your frontend application for CORS configuration and redirects (e.g., `https://localhost:3000`)
+- `url`: The URL of your frontend application for redirects (e.g., `https://localhost:3000`)
+- `allowed-origins`: Array of origins permitted to call the backend over XHR/fetch (e.g., `https://localhost:3000`)

 `cookie`:
 - `secure`: Whether cookies should only be sent over HTTPS (`true` is the default for local HTTPS development; set to `false` only if you must fall back to HTTP).